NLog/NLog/src/NLog.WindowsRegistry/README.md

 NLog Registry LayoutRenderer to output value from Windows Registry.

+If having trouble with output, then check [NLog InternalLogger](https://github.com/NLog/NLog/wiki/Internal-Logging) for clues.
+See also [Troubleshooting NLog](https://github.com/NLog/NLog/wiki/Logging-Troubleshooting)

 See the [NLog Wiki](https://github.com/NLog/NLog/wiki/Registry-Layout-Renderer) for available options and examples.

 ## Register Extension